 Red meat, milk, and nori.

 There were a few reasons behind this.
 First, we’ve taken a lot of care to make a product that could be used by vegans and vegetarians.
 Because B12 comes from meat, fish, and dairy, research shows that (unsurprisingly) vegans and vegetarians are often deficient in B12.
+Some foods (breakfast cereals) have added B12 (fortified), but not everyone eats these foods.
 So from that perspective alone, it seemed like we’d be missing the point to leave it out.
 In addition, it turns out that even the general population can be low in B12.
 Pregnant women, people over 50, and people taking certain medications or dealing with certain digestive disorders (like celiac) are particularly at risk.
 Another reason was to balance our folate since they work together in the body.

 Vitamin B12 helps keep your nervous system and blood cells healthy, and it also helps make DNA, so it’s important for some pretty vital processes.
 It’s also been linked to cognitive health, and also overall cardiovascular health.
 And it helps prevent a type of anemia called megaloblastic anemia that makes people tired and weak.
 That actually leads me to one of the more interesting things about B12—when it’s low, you get tired.
 And that’s something we all want to avoid.

 The most common form of B12 is cyanocobalamin.
 It’s been around the longest, and is very cheap for vitamin companies to buy.
 And here’s an interesting fact—cyanocobalamin contains a cyanide molecule that, while not especially harmful in the small dose you see in vitamins, probably isn’t something you want in your body.
 Your body actually has to get rid of it to access the B12.
-In other words, this form isn’t bioactive—our systems have to do extra work to turn into something bioactive that we can use.
-That process always efficient, and a lot of energy—and B12—goes to waste.
+In other words, this form isn’t bioactive—our cells have to convert cyanocobalamin to the active forms (methylcobalamin and adenosylcobalamin), a complicated process that is not always efficient.
 Luckily, there’s another form out there.
 It’s called methylcobalamin, and it is exactly what’s in our foods and our cells, so our bodies can utilize it readily.
 If cyanocobalamin is a nut with a shell, methylcobalamin is the nut that’s shelled and ready for use.

 Our product is made in India, under very well-regulated conditions.
 Then, we take it to the US and blend it with what’s called a carrier.
 Why?
 When pure, very little B12 is needed in the product (like a drop of red food color in a public swimming pool).
 To make sure B12 is the same dose in each capsule, it needs to be evenly distributed throughout the product, and adding the carrier allows the amount to be mixed evenly when the product is being made.
 When you have such tiny amounts as you see in vitamins, uniformity is critical.